 Dr. Thomas D. Schoonover was a professor of American and Latin American history at University of Southwestern Louisiana (now the University of Louisiana at Lafayette).
-This collection contains working files of his research, correspondence, lecture notes, research notes, personal papers, etc. Donated by Dr. Thomas D. Schoonover.
+This collection contains working files of his research, correspondence, lecture notes, research notes, and personal papers.
+Dr. Thomas D. Schoonover donated the collection.

 Photocopies.
 There are several references to Ozeme LeBlanc in the ledger.
 The collection also includes biographical information on LeBlanc.

 This publication consists of information on plantation homes, state parks, ports of Louisiana, the Bayou Country, Mardi Gras, historical information, etc.